Gundam: Battle Assault 2: Development and release

-Gundam: Battle Assault 2 was developed for the North American audience by most of the same team at Natsume who previously worked on Gundam Wing: Endless Duel (1996) for Super Famicom and Battle Assault (1998) for PlayStation to build anticipation for Mobile Fighter G Gundam, which began airing on Cartoon Network in the United States via Toonami after Mobile Suit Gundam Wing ended its run.
+Gundam: Battle Assault 2 was developed for the North American audience by most of the same team at Natsume Co., Ltd. who previously worked on Gundam Wing: Endless Duel (1996) for Super Famicom and Battle Assault (1998) for PlayStation to build anticipation for Mobile Fighter G Gundam, which began airing on Cartoon Network in the United States via Toonami after Mobile Suit Gundam Wing ended its run.
 Mitsuo Matsumoto lead its development as director alongside co-producers Hirofumi Inagaki and Takashi Aoyama.
 Hirohisa Ohta, Kazuhito Yamada, Seiji Noda and Toshiyasu Miyabe served as co-programmers, while Hiroshi Inagaki, Kunio Suzuki, Noriyasu Nakade, Shunichi Taniguchi and Takashi Shinpo acted as co-designers.
 The soundtrack was composed by Hiroyuki Iwatsuki.
 Other people collaborated in its development as well.

-Gundam: Battle Assault 2 was first released in North America by Bandai on July 17, 2002.
+Gundam: Battle Assault 2 was first released in North America by Bandai on July 18, 2002, in Japan by D3 Publisher on October 10, 2002, and again by Bandai in Europe on November 29, 2002.
 Early versions incorrectly spell "Gundam" as "Gundum" on the spine of the game's case.
-The game was eventually released in Japan on October 10, 2002 as part of Bandai's Simple Characters 2000 Series (as The Battle) of budget-priced PlayStation games (the series was published by D3 Publisher instead of Bandai themselves), split into two separate games: one focusing on G Gundam and the other on Gundam Wing.
+The game was eventually released in Japan on October 10, 2002, as part of Bandai's Simple Characters 2000 Series (as The Battle) of budget-priced PlayStation games (the series was published by D3 Publisher instead of Bandai themselves), split into two separate games: one focusing on G Gundam and the other on Gundam Wing.
 One of the differences with the two split versions of the game (other than that Burning Gundam and Dark Gundam's names were restored to their original names, God Gundam and Devil Gundam respectively) was that the Psycho Gundam Mk.
 III retained its original pilot from the Gundam: The Battle Master games.
 The title was also released in PAL regions in November 2002, with distribution handled by Infogrames.